aisyahumairah/meeting-room-booking-system/docs/requirement/business-overview.md

 ### Regular User

 Regular Users are all staff members of OIB Group and represent the majority of system users.
 This is the default role assigned upon account creation.
 They can search and browse meeting rooms by capacity, floor, and availability.
 They are able to view room details including capacity, location, and amenities.
-Regular Users can create bookings for themselves (both one-time and recurring), view their own booking history and upcoming reservations, edit their own bookings when in Pending status only, and cancel their own Pending or Confirmed bookings.
-They receive email notifications for booking confirmations, approvals, rejections, and reminders, and can update their personal profile information and change their password.
+Regular Users can create bookings for themselves (both one-time and recurring), view their own booking history and upcoming reservations, edit their own bookings before they occur, and cancel their own bookings.
+They receive email notifications for booking confirmations and reminders, and can update their personal profile information and change their password.

-However, Regular Users cannot approve or reject any bookings (including their own), view other users' bookings, edit bookings that are Confirmed, Rejected, Cancelled, or past, manage rooms, users, or system settings, access reports or audit logs, or create bookings on behalf of others.
+However, Regular Users cannot view other users' bookings, manage rooms, users, or system settings, access reports or audit logs, or create bookings on behalf of others.

 ### Administrator

-Administrators are administrative staff or office managers who serve as primary approvers for booking requests.
-In addition to all Regular User capabilities, Administrators can view all bookings from all users across the system, approve or reject booking requests (this is their primary responsibility), edit any user's booking details, cancel any booking on behalf of users or due to conflicts, and create bookings on behalf of other staff members.
+Administrators are administrative staff or office managers who oversee meeting room inventory and resource allocation.
+In addition to all Regular User capabilities, Administrators can view all bookings from all users across the system, edit any user's booking details, cancel any booking on behalf of users or due to conflicts, and create bookings on behalf of other staff members.

 For room management, Administrators can add new meeting room entries, edit room details (capacity, location, amenities, status), set room status to Active, Inactive, or Under Maintenance, schedule maintenance periods to block rooms for specific date ranges, and delete or deactivate rooms subject to certain constraints.